Mucus In Throat

 These medications include

 • Dornase-Alfa (Pulmozyme): This mucus-thinning medication is used for the treatment and management of cystic fibrosis.
-It can be inhaled through a nebuliser and is suitable for people ages six and older.
+It can be inhaled through a nebuliser and is suitable for people aged six and older.
 When used, Dornase-Alfa clears sputum and lungs.

 • Hypertonic Saline: When nebulised, it thins out the mucus and stimulates coughing due to its high sodium concentration.
 It is available only by prescription, unlike some saline solutions that can be bought over the counter.